mkloubert/CryptoCopy/README.md

 ### Encrypt

-The following examples shows how to encrypt a directory and its sub-directories:
+The following example shows how to encrypt a directory and its sub-directories:

 ```dos
 CryptopCopy /e C:\My_Uncrypted_Files C:\Store_The_Crypted_Files_Here /p:mySecretPassword